The Adult Net: Fontana Records

-In an attempt to sign with Geffen Records, in 1988 Smith and Rogers recruited former Smiths members, Craig Gannon (guitar), Andy Rourke (bass) and Mike Joyce (drums) to The Adult Net.
+In an attempt to sign with Geffen Records, in 1988 Smith and Rogers recruited former Smiths members Craig Gannon (guitar), Andy Rourke (bass) and Mike Joyce (drums) to the Adult Net.
 Around this same time, Rogers dropped the "O. Kipling" stage name, and Brix added the last name Smith to her official billing.
 However, this line-up did not issue any material, and Rogers, Rourke and Joyce all left the band after only a few months together.

-The Adult Net were eventually signed by Phonogram Records subsidiary Fontana Records, with a somewhat revised line-up – Smith and Gannon were joined by James Eller on bass, and former Blondie drummer Clem Burke.
+The Adult Net were eventually signed by Phonogram subsidiary Fontana Records, with a somewhat revised line-up – Smith and Gannon were joined by James Eller on bass, and former Blondie drummer Clem Burke.
 This quartet recorded the 1989 album The Honey Tangle.
 The album was recorded at The Church Studios in London and produced by Craig Leon.
-Three singles were released from the album: "Take Me", which reached number 78; "Where Were You" (a cover version of the American rock band The Grass Roots' 1966 single "Where Were You When I Needed You"), which reached number 66; and a re-recorded version of "Waking Up in the Sun", which reached number 99.
-Shortly after the release of the album, Smith left The Fall, having ended her marriage with Mark E. in early 1989.
+Three singles were released from the album: "Take Me", which reached number 78; "Where Were You" (a cover version of American rock band the Grass Roots' 1966 single "Where Were You When I Needed You"), which reached number 66; and a re-recorded version of "Waking Up in the Sun", which reached number 99.
+Shortly after the release of the album, Smith left the Fall, having ended her marriage with Mark E. in early 1989.
 The album failed to chart and the band were released by Fontana in October 1990, dissolving shortly thereafter.